codeware-sthlm/enjinex/README.md

 mkdir conf.d
 ```

-And one or many `.conf` files in that directory, e.g. `company.com.conf`:
+Add one or many `.conf` files in that directory, e.g. `company.com.conf`:

 ```nginx
 nginx